Troubled Water: What's Wrong With What We Drink by Seth M. Siegel

 This was an interesting, disturbing, & at times boring read.
 I run my own small organic farm, with my own well water.
 Fracking moved in (of course, where else would one frack but in low populated areas with people who have no voice?).
 Naturally I am concerned about my well water.
 I do not use chemicals (not even the organic approved types).
 That doesn't necessarily mean my water is safe to drink.
 My water runs through four filters before I drink it.

 The author suggests federal regulations/rules on well water.
 As of now, there are zero.
 I kind of like it that way.
 It's my water.
 Personally, I don't want the government sticking their nose into my well.
-There is enough government in our lives as it is & I hardly see the gov. doing the citizens a whole heck of a lot of good.
+There is enough government in our lives as it is & I hardly see the government doing the citizens a whole heck of a lot of good.
 Let the chemical companies be responsible for keeping our water clean & hold them to it.
 In regards to water companies, oh my, this book says a lot.
 What a mess.
-Folks are always shocked when I say we need to get rid of the EPA.
+Knowing I'm an Eco Farmer, folks are always shocked when I say we need to get rid of the EPA (Environmental Protection Agency).
 They are worthless.
 This book shows just how worthless they are in protecting (not!) our water.
 Never mind all the other environmental things they are supposed to be protecting.
 Ban the EPA.
 The sooner the better.

 This book mostly shows just how totally F'd our public water sources/systems are.
 The author provides several examples of death or sickness by drinking water.
 Ironically, one of our favorite polluters, DuPont, provides a water filter.
 Oh the irony.